mintellity/laravel-comments/README.md

 php artisan laravel-comments:install
 ```

 # Usage

 You can use the `InteractsWithComments` trait in any model you want to have comments.
+Once the ```InteractsWithComments``` trait is added to a model, you can add comments to it.

 ```php